NATO/PFP Trust Fund Policy

 - Lead Nation circulates final report to contributors including return of any unused funds.

-Checklist for nations developing a proposal for the Trust Fund
+for the Trust Fund

 - Proposals should be developed by at least two Nations.
 This must include the Partner/MD/ICI Host Nation that benefits directly from the proposed project.